fox-techniques/janux-auth-gateway/docs/index.md

 [![GitHub](https://img.shields.io/badge/GitHub-janux--auth--gateway-181717?logo=github)](https://github.com/fox-techniques/janux-auth-gateway)

-The JANUX Authentication Gateway is a modular and extensible authentication microservice built using FastAPI.
-It supports user and admin authentication, JWT management, and MongoDB operations via Beanie ODM.
-This package is designed for developers seeking a robust and scalable authentication solution for their applications.
+**JANUX Authentication Gateway** is a high-performance, modular, and extensible authentication microservice built with **FastAPI**.
+It provides secure user and admin authentication, JWT management, and seamless MongoDB integration via Beanie ODM.
+Designed for developers and organizations, JANUX ensures scalability, flexibility, and security—making it ideal for **SaaS platforms, APIs, and enterprise applications** that require a robust authentication system.

-## Key Features
+## 🌟 Key Features

+- 🚀 **FastAPI-based** – Asynchronous, high-performance authentication.
-- JWT-based authentication (access & refresh tokens)
+- 🔑 **JWT Authentication & Token Management** – Secure access and refresh tokens.
-- Role-based access control (RBAC)
-- FastAPI-powered API endpoints
+- 🏷️ **Role-Based Access Control (RBAC)** – Admins, users, and fine-grained permissions.
-- MongoDB with Beanie ODM
+- 🗄️ **MongoDB with Beanie ODM** – Flexible user and admin management.
-- Redis-backed token revocation
-- Password hashing with Argon2 & bcrypt
+- 🔐 **Secure Password Hashing** – Uses Argon2 & Bcrypt for industry-leading security.
-- Admin and user management APIs
-- Security-first design
+- 📜 **Cryptographic Key Support** – RSA, Ed25519, and ECDSA for secure key management.
+- 🔄 **Redis-Based Token Blacklisting** – Prevents reuse of revoked tokens.
+- 🌍 **CORS Middleware** – Configurable allowed origins for API security.
+- 🏗️ **Modular & Extensible** – Easily customizable for different authentication workflows.
+- 📦 **Deploy Anywhere** – Works in Docker, Kubernetes, and serverless environments.

+## 📌 Why Choose **JANUX**?

+**JANUX** is developer-friendly, scalable, and production-ready.
+It eliminates the complexity of authentication by providing a plug-and-play solution for handling users, roles, security, and authentication tokens—so you can focus on building your core application.

+## 💡 Use **JANUX** if you need:

+- ✅ A ready-to-use authentication system **for APIs and SaaS apps**.
+- ✅ A secure and scalable solution with **RBAC & JWT**.
+- ✅ Flexibility to extend authentication workflows.
+- ✅ Modern authentication standards with **FastAPI, MongoDB, and Redis**.

 ---

-## Quick Links
+## 🔗 Quick Links

 - [PyPI](https://pypi.org/project/janux-auth-gateway)
 - [GitHub Repository](https://github.com/fox-techniques/janux-auth-gateway)